STEPHANIE PATTERSON, LMFT

 Picture

-EMAIL ME.
-Send me a message that you are possibly interested in therapy.
-Please let me know if you are a California or Guam resident in your message.
-We will set up a time for a free phone consultation to find the reason for seeking therapy and answer questions.
-If we both agree I can be of help to you, an initial appointment will be set up.
-You will receive an email with a link to an online portal through TheraNest so you can conveniently and privately complete the intake paperwork.
-I will keep your credit card information securely on file so the payment process is convenient for both of us.
+If you’re interested in therapy, please send me a message and let me know if you are a California or Guam resident.
+We’ll then set up a free phone consultation to discuss your reasons for seeking therapy and answer any questions you may have.
+If we both feel it’s a good fit, we’ll schedule an initial appointment.
+You’ll receive an email with a secure link to my Ensora client portal, where you can privately complete the intake paperwork at your convenience.
+Your credit card information will be stored securely on file to make the payment process simple and stress-free.

 Picture

-Have an INITIAL APPOINTMENT for 60 minutes in the convenience of your home or car via the internet.
-First we will discuss office policies, confidentiality, and boundaries in the therapeutic relationship to get you oriented with the process.
-The rest of the time we will discuss your concerns, history, and goals.
-We will collaborate on a game plan together.
-If you are excited to start that plan then we'll schedule your next appointment.
+We’ll begin by reviewing office policies, confidentiality, and the boundaries of the therapeutic relationship to help you feel oriented with the process.
+The rest of the session will focus on your concerns, history, and goals.
+Together, we’ll create a game plan, and if you’re ready to begin, we’ll schedule your next appointment.

 Picture